jadecobra/python_tdd_exercises/source/functions.rst

               ('first_name', 'last_name')
           )

   all the tests are still passing.
-The problem here is without the names the program is going to take the input data in the order I provide it so it is better to be explicit with the names, from the `Zen of Python`_ : ``Explicit is better than implicit.``
+The problem here is without the names the program is going to take the input data in the order I provide it so it is better to be explicit with the names, from the :PEP:`Zen of Python <20>`: ``Explicit is better than implicit.``
 * I add 2 tests, this time for an unknown number of positional and keyword arguments

   .. code-block:: python